syedirfan4/Time-Forecasting-using-RNN/README.md

 # Time-Forecasting-using-RNN
-used LSTM/GRU
+used LSTM/GRU to train

 used Pytorch ##GPU accelerated...
 CUDA

-open it using colab/Jupyter notebook anything alike standalone web or app
+open it using colab/Jupyter notebook or anything alike standalone web or app